binford2k/binford2k.com/_posts/2019-11-27-automagic-function-port.md

 ```

 Now we have functions that enjoy all the benefits of the modern API, plus they're
-approximately 9,000x easier to read.
+approximately 9,000x easier to read without all the extra boilerplate code.

 ## Documentation